AhmedFarrukh/QuantizationExperiments/notebooks/measuring_inference_times.md

 :::

 :::{.cell}
-You can verify that the models were correctly loaded by listing the files in the `./tflite_models directory`.
+You can verify that the models were correctly loaded by listing the files in the `./tflite_models` directory.
 Note that there should be two `.tflite` files for each model: an original and a quantized version.
 The size of the quantized models should be about four times smaller than the size of the corresponding original model.
 :::

 :::{.cell .code}